macacollins/elm-vim/NEXT_TIME.md

 Pick one!

-make paste work better for visual mode
+add redo / undo support for d(wbhjkl) add dh and dl fix visual mode when it's all on one line

+add y for hjklbw

 highlighting for search
 add numbers to Macros